robotframework/RIDE/doc/releasenotes/ride-2.0.7.rst

    **New Features and Fixes Highlights**

+   -  Added indication of matching brackets, **()**, **{}**, **[]**, in
+      Text Editor
+   -  Fixed non syncronized expanding/collapse of Settings panel in Grid Editor, on Linux
+   -  Fixed not working the deletion of cells commented with **#** in Grid Editor with **Ctrl-Shift-D**
+   -  Fixed empty line being always added to the Variables section in Text Editor
+   -  Improved project file system changes and reloading
+   -  Added context menu to RIDE tray icon.
+Options Show, Hide and Close
+   -  Added sincronization with Project Explorer to navigate to selected item, Test Case, Keyword, Variable, in Text Editor
+   -  Control commands (**FOR**, **IF**, **TRY**, etc) will only be colorized as valid keywords when typed in all caps in Grid Editor
-   -  Newlines in Grid Editor can be made visible with the `filter newlines` set to False, by editing `settings.cfg`
+   -  Newlines in Grid Editor can be made visible with the **filter newlines** set to False, by editing *settings.cfg*
    -  Improve auto-suggestions of keywords in Grid Editor by allowing to close suggestions list with keys ARROW_LEFT or ARROW_RIGHT
    -  Improve Text Editor auto-suggestions by using: selected text, text at left or at right of cursor

    We hope to implement or complete features and make fixes on next major version 2.1 (in the end of 2023).

-   **The minimal wxPython version is, 4.0.7, and RIDE supports the current version, 4.2.0.**
+   **The minimal wxPython version is, 4.0.7, and RIDE supports the current version, 4.2.1.**

    *Linux users are advised to install first wxPython from .whl package at*